ojousima/ojousima.network.react/README.md

 16. Check continuous integration status checks.
 ..* If checks fail, fix failing parts.
 17. Once checks pass, ask someone to review your work and merge the pull request.
+18. Wait for the page to be updated at [GitHub Pages](https://ojousima.github.io/ojousima.network.react/)